Gendo Ikari: Characterization

-Gendo is indifferent to his son's life but shows an attachment to Rei, to whom he is closer and more intimate.
+Gendo is indifferent to his son's life considering him a mere tool for his plans, but shows an attachment to Rei, to whom he is closer and more intimate.
 Gendo constantly devotes himself to the Instrumentality Project following his wife's sudden death, trying at all costs to meet her again.
 In the fifteenth episode of the series, he visits her symbolic tomb with his son, claiming "Yui made me know that something irreplaceable to me".
-On other occasions, he shows a human character; during the battle against the Angel Matarael, he helps his men to manually operate the Evangelion units, while shortly after the defeat of the Angel Sahaquiel, he praises Shinji.
-Gendo disappoints his son's expectations during the battle against the Angel Bardiel, in which he has the Evangelion 03 unit destroyed without remorse, wounding and mutilating its pilot Toji Suzuhara, Shinji's friend.

-According to an encyclopedia named Evangelion Chronicle, Gendo's behavior can be interpreted as a "reverse manifestation of affection": not wanting to hurt his son, he turns away from him.
+On other occasions, he displays a more human side, and his relationship with Shinji appears to improve; during the battle against the Angel Matarael in "The Day Tokyo-3 Stood Still", he helps his men to manually operate the Evangelion units, while shortly after the defeat of the Angel Sahaquiel in the twelfth episode, he praises Shinji.
+Gendo disappoints his son's expectations during the battle against the Angel Bardiel in the episode "Ambivalence", in which he has the Evangelion 03 unit destroyed without remorse, wounding and mutilating its pilot, Toji Suzuhara, Shinji's friend.
+According to Evangelion Chronicle, an official encyclopedia about the series, Gendo's behavior can be interpreted as a "reverse manifestation of affection": not wanting to hurt his son, he turns away from him.
 A pamphlet for the film The End of Evangelion likens their relationship to Arthur Schopenhauer's porcupine's dilemma.
 Gendo's path has its climax during Instrumentality, in which he meets Yui again and asks his son's forgiveness just before dying.
 He is then devoured by Eva-01; according to Yūichirō Oguro, editor of extra materials from the home video editions of the series, the Eva-01 visible in the sequence may be an illusion and the scene may symbolize Gendo's success in becoming one with his wife.